By Luis Torres, Staff Writer

 Logano should not only be fined close to six figures, but also sit out Michigan for endangering folks on pit road during cool down.
 More so when you have younger children, which leads me to another concern that must be addressed going forward and perhaps be aggressively stricter.

 Part of me holds the people accountable for being on pit road when over the years, you must wait for all cars to stop, and a security official gives the okay to be over the pit wall.
 It is enforced as a media pundit all the time.
-No matter the status, rules are rules with the full intention of keeping people safe.
+Rules are rules with the full intention of keeping people safe.

 What Logano did wasn’t safe and arguably speaking, neither were the crew members, spouses, children and so on.